After Years Of Runny Nose, Woman Finds It's Not Allergies — It's Brain Fluid

 She was losing approximately half a pint per day of the fluid that is supposed to surround the brain and spinal cord, doctors told her.
 If left untreated, the leak could have led to serious infections, including meningitis, vision changes and hearing loss.

-There was a time when brain surgery would have been the only method available to stop such a leak, but Nebraska Medicine rhinologist, Dr. Christie Barnes, told KETV, there are less invasive alternatives available today that begin with a camera up a patient's nose.
+There was a time when brain surgery would have been the only method available to stop such a leak, but Nebraska Medicine rhinologist Christie Barnes told KETV there are less invasive alternatives available today that begin with a camera up a patient's nose.

-Barnes said "that she and her team used some of Jackson's own fatty tissue to plug up the leak source- a very small hole between her skull and nostrils."
+Barnes said "that she and her team used some of Jackson's own fatty tissue to plug up the leak source — a very small hole between her skull and nostrils."

-It's been about a week since the procedure and Jackson said it's made a huge difference in her life.
+It's been about a week since the procedure and Jackson said it has made a huge difference in her life.

-"I don't have to carry around the tissue anymore, and I'm getting some sleep," she laughed.
+"I don't have to carry around the tissue anymore, and I'm getting some sleep," she said, laughing.